pyroesp/PSP_Post_It_Editor/README.md

 DaveGamble for [cJSON](https://github.com/DaveGamble/cJSON), at the time of writing the library is at v1.7.15.

 ## License
-All code except cJSON is under Creative Commons [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
+All code, except cJSON, is under Creative Commons [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).

-Note that cJSON is under MIT license, more info at the [cJSON github](https://github.com/DaveGamble/cJSON).
+cJSON is under MIT license, more info on the [cJSON github](https://github.com/DaveGamble/cJSON) page.